ngageoint/hootenanny/README.md

 * conflate only restaurant buildings
 * conflate only restaurant buildings with "Subway" in the name

-Additionally, any of Hootenanny's many filters can be passed in perform feature filtering during conflation.
+Additionally, any of Hootenanny's many filters can specified to perform feature filtering during conflation.

 # Attribute Translation
 Hootenanny leverages the OSM key value pair tag concept to support translation between various data schemas and supports automated schema conversion between: